About this guide

 Functioning as an intermediary, the Kroxylicious mediates communication between a Kafka cluster and its clients.
 It takes on the responsibility of receiving, filtering, and forwarding messages.

-An API provides a convenient means for implementing custom logic within the proxy.
+A Java API provides a convenient means for implementing custom logic within the proxy.

 1.1.
 Why use proxies?